Finding Joy on Holy Ground

 About that dancing…Anne Lamott says that the loss of a loved one “is like having a broken leg that never heals perfectly…that still hurts when the weather gets cold, but,” she says,” you learn to dance with the limp.”

 A few years ago, as part of our church’s Coming of Age program…think Bar Mitzvah or Confirmation…the youth and their adult guides were exploring the idea of death.
 One of the facilitators asked the group, “How many of you are grieving the loss of someone or something?”
 Nearly everyone raised a hand…adults and teens alike.
 I’m approaching an anniversary, a date on the calendar, but I am surrounded by people…friends, family, and strangers…who are also just putting one foot in front of the other and moving slowly down the same path.
-We link arms at times to steady those for whom those wooden legs are new and as yet untried, but we all move toward the time when even momentarily we can leave our weeping and mourning to laugh and dance.
+We link arms at times to steady those for whom those wooden legs are new and as yet untried, but we all move toward the time when, even momentarily, we can leave our weeping and mourning to laugh and dance.

 I know this anniversary will be difficult.
-I’m sure there will be weeping, the ugly cry, runny nose and the whole shebang, but I also know that I’m learning to dance.
+I’m sure there will be weeping, the ugly cry, runny nose, and the whole shebang, but I also know that I’m learning to dance.
 The dance may not be pretty considering the whole balance thing, the limp and wooden leg, but…there is still dancing and laughter.
-Dave is waiting patiently for me somewhere…but for now I’ll journey on by myself…dancing and laughing whenever I can and recognizing there is still a time to mourn and weep when I can’t.
+Dave is waiting patiently for me somewhere…but for now, I’ll journey on by myself…dancing and laughing whenever I can and recognizing there is still a time to mourn and weep when I can’t.

 Following My Own Path